 On this crucial issue of finances, it is important that we learn from and keep each other accountable.
-This is why we support the request for the Regional Director to report to the Regional Committee on the implementation of this resolution every two years.
+This is why we support the request for the Regional Director to report on this resolution every two years.
 The European region and the world need financial sustainability and integrity in the health sector in order to achieve the SDGs.
 The time to act on this is now.